hafemi/Library-Computer-System/README.md

 - Search for a book by title/id

-There are also additional functions which check/do different things, such as:
+There are also additional functions that check/do different things, such as:
 - generate new ID if the input was empty/not available id
 - check if the same title exists and if so change the id according to that
 - "did you mean .." errors with fuzzy search